Why Gaming Performance Sometimes Drops After Windows Updates

 That’s why your FPS drops but nothing seems “wrong” in Task Manager.

-3. Background Processes Increase After Updates
+3. Background Tasks That Run After Major Updates

 After every update, Windows tends to: